Governance

 Risk Countermeasures

-Risk Associated to Emerging ESG Mandatory Disclosures
+Risk Associated with New Emerging ESG Mandatory Disclosures

 In June 2023, the International Sustainability Standards Board (ISSB) released its inaugural standards which set out requirements for sustainability-related (IFRS S1) and climate-related (IFRS S2) financial disclosures (ISSB Standards) for business entities.
-The new standards consolidate the requirements of multiple other leading sustainability reporting frameworks and is expected to be mandated by regulatory authorities.
+The new standards consolidate the requirements of multiple other leading sustainability reporting frameworks and is mandated by regulatory authorities.
 While it is a welcoming trend for business in a long run with a globally unified standard to report against and lowering cost of sustainability disclosure, transitional period poses a great risk for companies to adopt to new mandates coming into forces on a different time scale in each country.

 Impact on the Sumitomo Forestry Group